treuille/dotfiles/.config/nvim/README.md

 ## Todo

+* Update the copilot config so that <tab> is not remapped for .md files
+    * ...and possibly not for any files which copilot skips?

+### Maybe later

 * Split out Mason into it's own installer
 * install LuaRocks? `sudo apt install liblua5.1-0-dev`
     * Then install `luaformatter`?